forester404/hpml/readme.txt

 status:
 22.08.2016
-the basic functionality of translating between html and page19 is implemented and testing. the functionality includes almost no error handling. translating of general xml funtions only with basic stuff like xml_simple_1 but fails on more complex stuff like soap1.xml and soap2.xml
+the basic functionality of translating between html and page19 is implemented and superficially tested. the functionality includes almost no error handling. the testing comprised mostly of high level functionality, testing of low lever helping function is missing.

-ttt
+translating of general xml funtions only with basic stuff like xml_simple_1 but fails on more complex stuff like soap1.xml and soap2.xml